In part 3 Manuela reports about her excursions on Maui. Missed parts 1 and 2? Go back to the Hawaii Blog quickly 🙂

 The next worthwhile stop is at the MM 19 and 20.
 The famous waterfall Upper Waikani Falls, also known here as Three Bears Falls, is here.

 A special extra detour is located between MM 25 and 26.
 We took the turnoff to Nahiku Road on the left and felt like we were in paradise.
 The trees along the small road almost form tunnels.
 On the side of the road, there are tree stumps from which giant orchids grow.
 You are not allowed to drive faster than 15 mph here, but we don't even want to.
 The landscape is impressive and we are quite excited.
 Unfortunately, we can't get to the sea this way and so we drive back to Hana Road.
 At MM 31 is Ulaino Road on the left with the possibility of a trip to Hana Lava Tube.

 Continue until you reach the MM 32 to Wai'anapanapa State Park with the famous Wai'anapanapa Black Sand Beach.
 It is located just before Hana and is also popular with photographers, as the pitch black sand is something very special for photo shoots.
 Swimming here is too dangerous because of the current.

 As a contrast and also worth seeing is the Red Sand Beach.
 It is located at the end of Hana and can only be reached via a small cliff path.
 Since it is a bit difficult to get here, there are not so many people.
-The red coloring of the stones and the sand and make this beach unique.
+The red colouring of the stones and the sand make this beach unique.

-The place Hana is like a small, secluded village at the end of the world.
+Hana is like a small, secluded village at the end of the world.
 Here, time still seems to stand still.

 Two options for the way back: